PLEASE NOTE: WE DO NOT PROVIDE THESE SERVICES, THESE POSTS ARE FOR INFORMATION ONLY

 If you don’t qualify for Thailand’s national healthcare, or you want coverage for something they don’t cover such as dental or elective surgery, what are your options?

 First I must say I think it’s ridiculous that dental is treated as a separate (and often uncovered) area in healthcare plans.
 Are your teeth not part of your body?
-The Thai social security insurance plan only covers up to 300 baht per each dental service and not more than 600 baht per year.
-So this basically covers the cost of a checkup.
+The Thai social security insurance plan only covers up to 900 baht per year of dental services.
+This amount basically covers the cost of a checkup and tooth cleaning.
 If the dentist finds any cavities that need to be filled, you’ll have to pay around 500 baht out of your own pocket for each hole they fill.

 Local private insurance providers

-One distinct advantage of going with a local insurance provider is that the hospital or clinic will be used to working with them.
+There are international health insurance providers that can be used in Thailand, but one distinct advantage of going with a local insurance company is that the hospital or clinic will be used to working with them.
 You just show your insurance card, and they’ll know how to process you right away.
-Besides BUPA, some of the other common health insurance providers in Thailand are AIA, AXA, Luma, and Pacific Cross.
+Some of the common health insurance providers in Thailand are Aetna, AIA, AXA, Luma, and Pacific Cross.

 When looking at private insurance coverage it is important to pay attention to their exclusions.
 Many of these plans will not cover—or provide only minimal coverage—for: